Riverside Primary School and Nursery

 Welcome to Maple Class!

-On this page I aim to keep children and families up to date with what we have been and will be learning about.
-Please do let me know if there is anything else that you would like to see here!
+On this page we aim to keep children and families up to date with what we have been and will be learning about.

 class email: mapleclass@riversideprimaryschool.org.uk